michael2012z/BitBible/markdown/KJV/files/Exod.md

 33. And the Egyptians were urgent upon the people, that they might send them out of the land in haste; for they said, We be all dead men.

-34. And the people took their dough before it was leavened, their kneadingtroughs being bound up in their clothes upon their shoulders.kneadingtroughs: or, dough
+34. And the people took their dough before it was leavened, their kneadingtroughs being bound up in their clothes upon their shoulders.

 35. And the children of Israel did according to the word of Moses; and they borrowed of the Egyptians jewels of silver, and jewels of gold, and raiment: